loekd/radius-demos/02-Dapr/readme.md

     - `kubectl port-forward services/dashboard 8088:80 -n radius-system`
     - `explorer http://localhost:8088`

+# Observations
+- The software doesn't need to know the actual implementation of storage and pub/sub messaging components. (thanks to Dapr)
+- This makes it simpler to define an application with state and messaging elements.

 # Cleanup
 - hit `CTRL+C` to stop
 - `rad app delete demo04 -g test`